aaalexlit/tube-to-text-coach/app_description.md

 whole lot more organized and convenient. :sweat_smile:

 :video_camera:
-Enter your favorite youtube video routine and get a a beautifully formatted, step-by-step exercise routine that you can print and take to go  :printer:
+Enter your favorite YouTube follow-along video and get a beautifully formatted, step-by-step exercise routine that you can print and take to go  :printer: